Dealing with AngerChanneled By DAVID GREGG

 Releasing Old Anger

-Old, repressed anger can collect in stagnant pools of energy in your body, leaving an energetic toxicity that both feeds false personality and increases the likelihood of disease.
+Old, repressed anger can collect in stagnant pools of energy in your body for many years, leaving an energetic toxicity that both feeds false personality and increases the likelihood of disease.

 Techniques for releasing repressed anger are varied, but the act of forgiveness is a time-tested remedy that if expressed with sincerity, can rejuvenate the inflicted areas in both your spiritual and physical body, similar to the way the body can suddenly reverse the spread of cancer cells.